uhppoted/uhppoted-breakout/README.md

 # uhppoted-breakout

 Breakout board for the UHPPOTE TCP/IP Wiegand 26 access controllers.

+Replaces the removable CPU board with a development board that exposes the interface connector pins as a header.

 ## Raison d'être

 Mostly curiosity?

-But it would be nice to have an access controller that is completely open source and customisable to the limits of your ability and that perhaps runs a standard embedded OS so that you can do cute and/or clever things with it.
-And being able to run a RaspberryPi or somesuch directly on the base board opens up a world of possibilities - to the least of which is no longer needing an external host for all the uhppoted stuff.
+But .. it would be nice to have an access controller:
+- that is completely open source and customisable to the limits of your ability
+- that runs a standard embedded OS so that you can do cute and/or clever things with it

-Also - as per the manufacturer, the firmware on the access controllers is not updatable by the end user so once you've bought a board you're stuck with that version till the end of time.
-Well, at least until the onboard calendar runs out and the SDK suggests that the dates supported by the controllers may only go up to about 2027 (at least in older controllers - presumably newer controllers have that date pushed out a bit further).
+- can host something a RaspberryPi or somesuch directly on the base board so that you don't necessarily have to have an external host

+Also, the manufacturer has stated [categorically](https://github.com/uhppoted/uhppoted/blob/main/documentation/FAQ.md#faq) that the firmware on the access controllers is not updatable by the end user.
+Which is quite reasonable but does mean that older controllers which are otherwise running just fine have to be replaced to get upgraded functionality.
+And some installations have a **lot** of controllers.

+## Roadmap

+### Rev.0

+** IN DEVELOPMENT **

+Initial breakout board.
+Designed to be relatively easy to hand solder and debug - all the components are on the front (top) of the PCB and it uses a WaveShare RP2040-Zero module.

+### Rev.1

+### Rev.2

+### Rev.3

 ## Notes